-The Penn State Clothing Transit is a community effort started in partnership with the student organization 3rd Way Collective, the LGBTQA Student Resource Center, and Lutheran Campus Ministry.
-Through the support of the Philip N. Knutson Endowment along with a gift in memory of former Penn State student Eli Roe, the LGBTQA Student Resource Center worked diligently to open the Clothing Transit as one of their new on-going signature programs during the spring 2018 semester.
+The Penn State Clothing Transit is a community effort started in partnership with the student organization 3rd Way Collective, the Center for Sexual and Gender Diversity, and Lutheran Campus Ministry.
+Through the support of the Philip N. Knutson Endowment along with a gift in memory of former Penn State student Eli Roe, the Center for Sexual and Gender worked diligently to open the Clothing Transit as one of their new on-going signature programs during the spring 2018 semester.
 As part of the program structure, a new student intern position in the Center was created to staff and support the operation of the space.

 The Clothing Transit is an opportunity for members of the queer and trans community to exchange clothing and accessories, including shoes, bags, hats, and jewelry – all free of cost.
 The intention of the Clothing Transit is to provide trans and gender non-conforming students with the freedom to comfortably find clothing that reflects their gender expression and identity without the discomfort of shopping in a traditional clothing store.

 For more information on the Clothing Transit , please contact firstname.lastname@example.org.
 During the Spring 2019 , the Clothing Transit will be open Thursdays from 12:30 p.m. to 2:30 p.m and Fridays from 3:00 p.m. to 4:30 p.m.
 Other hours available by appointment.

 Stop by the Clothing Transit in 24 Ritenour Building during staffed hours or set up an appointment with the Center for Sexual and Gender Diversity.

 Please drop off any donations at the Center for Sexual and Gender Diversity in 101 Boucke Building during normal business hours.

 Below you will learn more about the funding that made this new resource and space a possibility for our community.